huijunwu/libgdx-ai-wiki/Formation-Motion.md

 ## Multi-Level Formation Motion ##

 The two-level steering system can be extended to more levels, giving the ability to create formations of formations.
-This is becomingly increasingly important in military simulation games with lots of units; real armies are organized in this way.
+This is becoming increasingly important in military simulation games with lots of units; real armies are organized in this way.

 We can just extend the concept to support any depth of formation.
 Each formation has its own anchor point whose steering is managed in turn by another formation.
 The anchor point is trying to stay in a slot position of a higher level formation.